Slab Leak Detection & Repair in Myrtle Beach, SC

-Signs you might have a slab leak and need a professional to do slab leak detection:
+Signs you have a slab leak and should contact a professional plumber include:

-- Cracks in the walls or flooring, particularly if you notice moisture associated with the cracks.
+- Finding cracks in walls or flooring, particularly if you notice moisture accompanying them

 FIXING SLAB LEAKS